Weeds of the Cooks River Valley – draft

 Planting native species – selection and timing are important

 Weeding is the primary activity that The Mudcrabs volunteers are involved with.
 It is through targeted weeding that we allow space for the native plantings and remnant natives species to re-establish and develop an ecosystem that reflects the original state of the bushland that was the Cooks River Valley.
+A number of sites have a weed pile that allows the weed material to compost and is a great way to recycle the weeds back into the site.

 Identification of priority weeds and applying the right strategy will yield the best results.
-This section is designed to help new-comers to bush regeneration understand what we do on the various sites and how they can help.
+This webpage is designed to help new-comers to bush regeneration understand what we do on the various sites and how they can help.
 Gaining skills in weed identification is an important capability for our volunteers.
 Most of our bushcare activities start off with an identification of what weeds we will target for the session and what techniques we will employ to remove these weeds.

 Below is a table of the main weed targets.
-Which ones we focus on in a session is determined by how numerous/obvious they are and how soon they are to throwing seed or replicating.
-Some weeds (annuals) have a short life-cycle (seed, grow, drop seeds, die) e.g. Ehrharta, others are are long-lived (perennial) and reproduce continuously e.g. Trad.
+The ones we target in a session are determined by how numerous/obvious they are and how soon they are to throwing seed or replicating.
+Some weeds (annuals) have a short life-cycle (seed, grow, drop seeds, die) e.g. Ehrharta, others are are long-lived (perennial) and reproduce continuously e.g. Lovegrass,Trad.

-1) means a focus weed that we remove whenever we encounter it
+1 – means a focus weed that we remove whenever we encounter it

-3) means that the weed is relatively uncommon in the Cooks River valley but worth removing when we encounter it.
+3 – means that the weed is relatively uncommon in the Cooks River Valley but worth removing when we encounter it.

-Common NameScientific NameSignificanceFlowering/Seeding
+Common NameScientific NameSignificance

 Turkey RhubarbAcetosa sagittata1